aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 QUERY = 'SELECT * FROM "faker_s1000000i"'
 ```

 We are going to compare the loading time using different drivers and methods.
 We do not measure the peak memory, but just the elapsed time for loading the data into Pandas.
+Database server and client are on the same machine.

 ## Imports